pyasi/crypto-bot/README.md

 ## Functions

-This slackbot gives you the ability to view current data on all coins, as well as maintain your own personal crypto portfolio.
+This bot gives you the ability to view current data on all coins, as well as maintain your own personal crypto portfolio.

  - Query the status of a coin to get all current information using slash commands
  - Add to and view your own portfolio
  - List all coins and their tickers
- - Ability to interact with the bot via slash commans, @mentions, or direct messages with the bot
+ - Ability to interact with the bot via slash commands, @mentions, or direct messages with the bot

 ## Examples